icambridge/iain.sexy/source/_posts/2017-01-16-are-you-a-good-developer.markdown

 ## Single responsibility

-The basics of Single responsibility it each object so only be responsible for one thing.
+The basics of Single responsibility is that each object so only be responsible for one thing.

 For example you should never have a class that is responsible for inserting data in to the database and for making HTTP requests to AWS to create new server instances.
 So you would have a class that would do the insertion into the database and then another class to create new AWS instances.